Compassionate Nursing Home Wrongful Death Lawyers in Chicago

 - Failure to follow prescribed treatment plans or administer medications

 - Loss of interest in hobbies and other outside interests

 If nurses and administrators are unwilling to provide details on what happened to your loved one, this may be a warning sign as well.
 Ultimately, if you have any question as to the cause of your loved one’s death, you are entitled to answers.
 If you are finding answers hard to come by, this may suggest that you have a claim for compensation.

 Our attorneys can help you get the answers you are looking for, and if it appears that you have a claim, we can help you hold your loved one’s nursing home responsible for just compensation.

 Speak with a Nursing Home Negligence and Abuse Lawyer at Malman Law Today

-At Malman Law, our attorneys have recovered millions of dollars for victims of nursing home negligence and abuse, and we have a highly-experienced nurse on staff who assists with evaluating cases and building claims for maximum compensation.
+At Malman Law, our lawyers have recovered millions of dollars for victims of nursing facility negligence and abuse, and we have a highly-experienced nurse on staff who assists with evaluating cases and building claims for maximum compensation.
 If you need legal help following the death of a loved one in a nursing home, call our Chicago law offices at (888) 625-6265 or contact us online for a free case evaluation today.